-Your lungs are in your chest, and they are so large that they take up most of the
+Your lungs are in your chest, and are so big that they take up most of the space

-space in there.
-You have two lungs, but they aren't the same size the way your eyes
+in there.
+You have two lungs, but they aren't the same size the way your eyes or nostrils

-or nostrils are.
-Instead, the lung on the left side of your body is a bit smaller
+are.
+Instead, the lung on the left side of your body is a bit smaller than the lung

 Your lungs are protected by your rib cage, which is made up of 12 sets of ribs.